La libertad a través del arte

 Fundamental in his art education was the Ecuadorian artist Oswaldo Moreno, whom he met in 1974.
 In 1976 and 1977 he attended a painting workshop at the Milwaukee Art Museum.
 At the end of the 1970s, he entered the School of Pedagogy and Literature at PUCE, from which he graduated in 1982.
 In 1988 he was invited by the US State Department on a cultural tour.
 In that same year, he received a scholarship from the British Council to enter the Slade School of Fine Art, UCL, an academy where he befriended British artists such as John Hoyland.

 His work has been part of important exhibitions such as: Eros in Ecuadorian art, National Museum of Fine Arts (Chile) and Anthropological Museum (Lima), 1998; Ecuador in Spain, Casa de América, Madrid, 2000; Ecuador beyond concepts, Instituto Cervantes gallery, Rome, 2012; Latin American Pavilion (LAP), International Art Fair, Beijing Exhibition Center, 2013; Ecuador in Focus, at the OFID Headquarters, Vienna, 2014; ARTE15 in homage to the international event Habitat III, Quito, 2016.
 From 2008 to the present, his work is part of a traveling exhibition, Imago Mundi, sponsored by this Italian foundation.
+In 2024 he participates in the exhibition Feminitas: 3 Ecuadorian Views, at the Museum of America, in Madrid, a collective exhibition that begins in March and ends in July.

-Betancourt has received recognition, such as the Pollock-Krasner Prize conferred in 1993 by the homonymous foundation in New York; and, in December 2020, he received the Oswaldo Guayasamin Award in a solemn session of the Quito Metropolitan Council.
+Betancourt has received various recognitions, such as the Pollock-Krasner Prize conferred in 1993 by the homonymous foundation in New York; and, in December 2020, he received the Oswaldo Guayasamin Award in a solemn session of the Quito Metropolitan Council.
 He is a founding member of the Art Resilience movement, Paris, 2014.

 His work can be found in public and private collections: the United Nations Gallery, in Vienna and Geneva, respectively; Inter-American Development Bank, Tokyo; Diners Club del Ecuador, Quito; Italian-Latin American Institute, Rome; Development Bank of Latin America (CAF), Caracas; Art Museum of the Americas (OAS), Washington D.C.; Museum of Art, University of London (UCL); OFID (the OPEC Fund for International Development), Vienna; Imago Mundi Foundation, Treviso; Art at the Limit AAL, Santiago de Chile; Museum of Modern Art, Cuenca; United Nations Organization, UNAIDS, Geneva; Permanent Mission of Ecuador to the UN, New York.